-Space-time is, broadly, the theory that time and space are not independent structures; the flow of time actually changes relative to an object’s position and movement through space.
+Space-time is, broadly, the concept that time and space are not independent structures; the flow of time changes relative to an object’s position and movement through space.

 As I sipped absinthe in a secret red-walled bar down a Shibuya alleyway, I considered the existence of a new theory of relativity: the space-food continuum.

 What I discovered in my liquor-ish haze, is that my food selection changes relative to my position and movement around the globe.